gregogalante/evnt/README.md

     @product = Product.find_by(id: params[:product_id])

     # check user exist
-    throw 'The user does not exist' unless @user
+    stop 'The user does not exist' unless @user

     # check product exist
-    throw 'The product does not exist' unless @product
+    stop 'The product does not exist' unless @product

     # check quantity exist for the product
-    throw 'The requested quantity is not available' if @product.quantity < params[:quantity]
+    stop 'The requested quantity is not available' if @product.quantity < params[:quantity]

     # check user has money to buy the product
-    throw 'You do not have enought money' if @user.money < @product.price * params[:quantity]
+    stop 'You do not have enought money' if @user.money < @product.price * params[:quantity]
   end

   to_initialize_events do